Jojado/LocalInfoApp/README.md

 (a future update will include more robust support for Dev/QA/Prod environments and may include a cleaner app configuration with user-based preferences)

-In the following file, read the entitiy names below and update their inner values:
+In the following file, read the entity names below and update their inner values:

 LocalInfoApp/App.xml